Statist-AI/Never-Ending-Journey/README.md

 🧪 Quick Start (3 steps)
 1. Open the HTML in ChatGPT → “Execute this prompt.”
 2. Choose Language + Image style → enter a simple Seed.
 3. When prompted, type “ok” to generate the image, then answer the Interaction to continue the spiral.
+4. If the journey stops at any point, type “continue” to push it forward.

 ---